 9) Rock Church

 Helsinki has a number of unique landmarks and attractions.
 One of them being this church carved out of a rock.
 Featuring world class acoustics it is actually a very popular concert hall.
+The roof consists of a copper dome surrounded by a skylight, which allows natural light to stream into the building.

 10) Bicycle City Tour